-There's a lot of information circulating on the internet about what healthy, mature relationships look like.
 For starters, "Romance and sex are vital to any intimate relationship.
-But there’s no excuse to get lazy and just not bother being fully present as romance rolls into the routine of daily life," reads an article in Psychology Today, in 2015.
-That said, online dating site Zoosk writes in a blog post when you're in a mature relationship, "You’ll fully expose the real you—flaws, weird habits and all."
+But there’s no excuse to get lazy and just not bother being fully present as romance rolls into the routine of daily life," reads a 2015 article in Psychology Today.
+As you approach a mature relationship, "You’ll fully expose the real you—flaws, weird habits and all," notes the online dating site Zoosk.

 But what exactly does it take to get to this stage in a relationship?
 Most experts agree, however, that if you're thinking, "I want a mature love that I can feel free to be myself and know that my partner has my back," there are distinct characteristics that most solid relationships are grounded in.